13 March 2020

-Friday 22 March is Ride2School Day, an initiative encouraging school-aged children and teenagers to hop on their bike instead of getting a lift to school.
-And it’s the perfect opportunity to reassess everyday decisions that can have a big impact on your family’s future health.
+Friday 13 March is Ride2School Day, an initiative encouraging school-aged children and teenagers to hop on their bikes and ride instead of getting a lift to school.
+And it’s the perfect opportunity to reassess the everyday decisions that can have a big impact on your family’s future health.

 We know that physical activity is an essential element of good health.
 It helps children maintain a healthy weight and, importantly, it also helps to reduce lifetime cancer risk.
-And it’s not just about physical health; being more active is also associated with better psychological and social health too.
+It’s not just about physical health either— being more active is also associated with better psychological and social health too.

 Is your child getting enough physical activity?

-It’s recommended that children 5-17 years accumulate 60 minutes of moderate to vigorous intensity physical activity every day.
+It’s recommended that children aged five-17 years accumulate 60 minutes of moderate to vigorous intensity physical activity every day.